Outdoor Public Events

 - For both free and revenue-generating events, additional costs associated with dedicated services such as dedicated ferries, security, custodial services, grounds crew consultation and emergency medical services may apply based on the size, timing and other parameters of your event.

-- An accepted proposal does not guarantee that you will be able to hold your event on Governors Island.
+- An event submission does not guarantee that you will be able to hold your event on Governors Island.
 Site bookings are not confirmed until a signed agreement has been received and approved by both parties.

 Have more questions before applying?
 Read through these FAQs, or check out our Rules and Regulations.